 2 and Under: Free

 Conservation is the act of preserving, guarding or protecting something of value.
 At Denver Zoo, we strive for careful management of the environment and its wealth of natural resources and biodiversity.
 We value all animals, big and small, from all over the world.
 We envision a world where all people appreciate, respect and conserve animals and their habitats globally.
-Central to Denver Zoo's conservation efforts is the Department of Conservation & Research, which has provided dedicated staff and funding to support more than 600 projects both in the wild and at the zoo since 1996.
+Central to Denver Zoo's conservation efforts is the Field Conservation Department, which has provided dedicated staff and funding to support more than 600 projects both in the wild and at the zoo since 1996.
 The Zoo also serves as a primary regional resource for local wildlife conservation through programs that encourage the protection of animals and their ecosystems, promote the advancement of conservation science and provide enjoyable conservation education for our visitors.

 Denver Zoo’s professional educators and dedicated volunteers provide rich experiences and animal programs that create defining moments.
 Every year, Denver Zoo inspires more than two million people to respect, value and care for the natural world through animal shows, classes, camps, volunteer stations, guided tours, themed exhibits and up-close animal encounters.